 (3) Boosting your self-confidence is key!
-If you look good, and your families and best friends feel you look good, then flaunt it.
+If you look good, and your family members and best friends feel you look good, then flaunt it.

 (4) Get your wig styled by your usual hairdresser.
-Got to them often like once three months to make sure your wig keeps its style.
+Got to them often, like once every three months, to make sure your wig keeps its style.

 (5) Carefully wash and store your wig.
 Keep it on a head when not in use.